feross/simple-websocket/README.md

 Received a message from the websocket server.

 `data` will be either a `String` or a `Buffer/Uint8Array` (see [buffer](https://github.com/feross/buffer)).
+JSON strings will be parsed and the resulting `Object` emitted.

 ### `socket.on('close', function () {})`